VerifiedarXiv:2312.0075224 min

 Δ = 0.50

-One honest aside, and the first place the paper and the code part ways.
-Equation (2) is the exact ZOH formula for Bˉ\bar{\mathbf{B}}.
-The released kernel does not bother with the (ΔA)1(exp(ΔA)I)(\Delta\mathbf{A})^{-1}(\exp(\Delta\mathbf{A})-\mathbf{I}) term; it uses the first-order approximation BˉΔB\bar{\mathbf{B}} \approx \Delta\mathbf{B} (a plain Euler step), keeping only Aˉ=exp(ΔA)\bar{\mathbf{A}} = \exp(\Delta\mathbf{A}) exact.
-The two agree to first order in Δ\Delta, and the simpler form trains fine.
-We flag it in the Provenance panel and cite the file.
+This is also the first place the paper and the code part ways.
+Equation (2) is the exact ZOH formula for Bˉ\bar{\mathbf{B}}, but the released kernel does not bother with the (ΔA)1(exp(ΔA)I)(\Delta\mathbf{A})^{-1}(\exp(\Delta\mathbf{A})-\mathbf{I}) term; it uses the first-order approximation BˉΔB\bar{\mathbf{B}} \approx \Delta\mathbf{B} (a plain Euler step), keeping only Aˉ=exp(ΔA)\bar{\mathbf{A}} = \exp(\Delta\mathbf{A}) exact.
+The two agree to first order in Δ\Delta, the simpler form trains fine, and the Provenance panel flags it and cites the file.

 Two faces: a recurrence and a convolution

-Here is the property that made these models trainable at all, and it holds only when Aˉ,Bˉ,C\bar{\mathbf{A}}, \bar{\mathbf{B}}, \mathbf{C} are the same at every step (the model is time-invariant).
+The property that made these models trainable at all holds only when Aˉ,Bˉ,C\bar{\mathbf{A}}, \bar{\mathbf{B}}, \mathbf{C} are the same at every step (the model is time-invariant).
 Unroll the recurrence (3) from a zero start.
 The output at position tt is a fixed weighted sum of the current and past inputs:

 yt=CBˉxt+CAˉBˉxt1+CAˉ2Bˉxt2+y_t = \mathbf{C}\bar{\mathbf{B}}\,x_t + \mathbf{C}\bar{\mathbf{A}}\bar{\mathbf{B}}\,x_{t-1} + \mathbf{C}\bar{\mathbf{A}}^2\bar{\mathbf{B}}\,x_{t-2} + \cdots